Antemanambondro

-Antemanambondro is a variety of Malagasyspoken by the Antemanambondro people, closely related to the Antesaka dialect.
+Antemanambondro is a variety of Malagasy spoken by the Antemanambondro people, closely related to the Antesaka dialect.

 Classification

 Antemanambondro is a dialect of Malagasy, which belongs to the Austronesian language family.
 It is classified within the Central-Eastern branch, under the Sahafatra–Antesaka group.

 Geographical distribution

 The dialect is spoken in the Atsimo-Atsinanana region, primarily from the commune of Manambondro up to Manantenina, which marks the beginning of the Tanosy dialect area.

 Characteristics

 Antemanambondro is a transitional Malagasy dialect bridging Antesaka and Tanosy.
 While essentially identical to Antesaka and likely a dialect of it, Antemanambondro features unique lexical items not found in Antesaka, such as fia for "fish" and ampela for "woman" (where Antesaka uses laokandrano or vily and viavy, respectively).